excelsiorsoft/building-microservices-with-spring-kevin-bowersox-course/token-based-security-with-oauth/README.md

 ![https://github.com/excelsiorsoft/building-microservices-with-spring-kevin-bowersox-course/blob/master/token-based-security-with-oauth/resource-acuisition-2.PNG](https://github.com/excelsiorsoft/building-microservices-with-spring-kevin-bowersox-course/blob/master/token-based-security-with-oauth/resource-acuisition-2.PNG)

-Resource Server accepts access token issued by the Authentication Server due to the relationship between the 2 servers within out OAuth authentication scheme.
+Thus, Resource Server accepts access token issued by the Authentication Server due to the relationship between the 2 servers within out OAuth authentication scheme.

+---

+# We can protect the endpoint  (via @EnableGlobalMethodSecurity) by discerning who is able to access it: